 Once there was Peter.
 Peter grew up with a failure in his brain.
 Peter looked different at the world.
 Peter’s view was a little bit slower than a normal human being.
 His time to process light takes four time as long.
 Thus, Peter merges 4 “(healthy people) timeframes” into 1 timeframe.
 So, when Peter saw something moving, he didn’t really saw it going from place to place.
 He saw it moving like some kind of blur.
 Peter’s vision was like a long- exposure camera.
 When Peter’s cat was moving from the window to the backdoor, Peter saw a long stripe, like a blurry worm ranging from window to the backdoor.

+The strange thing was that Peter somehow saw his cat being at all these places in one moment.
+When he saw the grey blur of his cat across the room, he saw his cat at the window, as at the backdoor, as in all the places in between.
+The movements of his cat were all happening in one time frame for Peter.
+For Peter, his cat was at multiple places at the same time.
 Even though Peter’s cat was able to make different actions when walking from the window to the backdoor, from jumping to crouching.
-Every actions was averaged for Peter into one frame.
+Every action was averaged for Peter into one frame.
 He saw the average of every action, like some sort of distribution, every configuration the cat made when walking from Window to backdoor, was merged into one large entity.
 Therefore, the uncommon configurations were less saturated then the common configurations.
-The body of the cat was more clear than his blurry moving legs.
+The body of the cat was clearer than his blurry moving legs.

 Thought when writing this story:

-This story is written from a view that the our human brains might work quite differently from those of animals.
+This story is written from a view that our human brains might work quite differently from those of animals.
 A small difference in (visual) processing speed might result in way different perspectives of the world.
 It makes me wonder how well we see reality.
 We actually often forget the patterns and dynamics of objects moving through time because we are only able to see the present.
 I believe this distorts our way of seeing reality as it is.